weirdev/lagern/INPROGRESS.md

 For now this will remain the home of the project backlog.

 ====
+Currently implementing encryption support.
+To simplify that, refactoring Cloud- and FS-CoreDstDependencies into a single class that is initialized differntly for CLoud and FS

+Making single IDstFSInterop for cloud and local
+====
 Data integrity and encryption support
 	Channel codes for backupset and blobstore files Channel codes for blobs?